Gorilla trekking

 Local leaders

-The best folk to show you the heart of a destination are the ones that live there, which is why we work exclusively with local leaders.
+We believe the best people to show you the heart of a destination are the ones that live there, which is why we work exclusively with local leaders.
 Our leaders are not just travel experts, but they’re also your teacher, travel guru and enthusiastic purveyor of grassroots experiences.

 Responsible travel

-At Intrepid, we’ve made a commitment to being a responsible business.
-So, when you hit the road with us, you’ll leave a lighter footprint, know your trip is carbon offset and invest your dollars in local communities while learning about different cultures along the way.
+We've made a commitment to being a responsible business, so when you hit the road with us, you’ll leave a lighter footprint.
+Your dollars are reinvested into the local communities that you'll visit and learn about along the way.

 Reviews